California R&D Tax Credit – All You Need to Know

 Experimentation

-Qualifying activities must also have a process of experimentation, which includes trial and error, testing, and evaluation.
+Qualifying activities must involve experimentation, trial and error, testing, and evaluation.
 The researching firm must provide documentation to support these processes.
-It has to be conducted in a structured manner, using scientific methods to test hypotheses and validate results.
+The experimentation must be conducted in a structured manner, using scientific methods to test hypotheses and validate results.

 Calculating the California R&D Tax Credit